 Name the function bubble_sort.
 This is a non-fruitful function that mutates its input list.

-Selection sort is a second algorithm that sorts lists of objects.
+Selection sort is our second algorithm that sorts lists of sortable objects.
 Here's the idea.
 (The variable S names a list of sortable objects.)

 Let us take the list of numbers [5, 1, 4, 2, 8 ] and sort it from least to greatest.
 In each step, the element moved (if any) is bold.